tinylionroars/II_Sketch_1/README.md

 # II_Sketch_1
-Repository for Sketch 1 of Project 2 of Interactive Installation
+Repository for Sketch 1 of Project 2 for Interactive Installation